Hurrhussain/Library-MAnagement-Systemem/README.md

-# Library-MAnagement-Systemem
+# Library Management System 📚
- Simple library management system built using C Language
+A simple library management system built using C to manage books, users, and transactions.

+# Features
+- Add, delete, and update book records
+- Borrow and return books

+# Technologies Used 🛠️
+- Language: C